What is the currency in Goa?

 Please bear in mind it’s customary to barter with stall owners.
 Anywhere between a 25-50% reduction from their opening price would be a good discount to aim for.

-As service charges are not usually included, it is customary to tip waiters, guides and drivers between 5-10% of the total bill.
+As service charges are not usually included, it's customary to tip waiters, guides and drivers between 5-10% of the total bill.

 Want to learn more about India’s sunshine state?
-Take a look at the Goa Blog where we share our love for this exotic destination with articles on things to do, top 10’s and much more.
+Take a look at the Goa Blog where we share our love for this exotic destination with articles on things to do, food and drink, top 10’s and much more.